 IS MY DRINKING WATER SAFE?
 Hartstene Pointe Water/Sewer District meets or exceeds all Federal and State water quality standards.
 Each month the trained staff takes a sample from the distribution system to test for coliform bacteria.
-Of the 12 samples that were taken in 2010, none were unsatisfactory.
+Of the 12 samples that were taken in 2011, none were unsatisfactory.

 WHAT IS THE SOURCE OF MY DRINKING WATER?
 Your water comes from our two wells, which pump 75 and 100 gallons per minute respectively.
-Our drinking water is chlorinated.
+Our drinking water is chlorinated and treated to remove iron and manganese.

 WHY ARE THERE CONTAMINANTS IN MY DRINKING WATER?
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily mean that water poses a health risk.
 More information about contaminants and potential health risks can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline; 1-800-426-4791.
-For more information about your drinking water please call us at (360) 876-2545.
+For more information about your drinking water please call us at (360) 427-2413.